Dr Kandida Purnell

 - +44 (0)7729 313 621

 Dr Kandida Purnell is an International Relations (IR) and Security Studies expert with six years of in-class and online University teaching experience.
-Currently working as a Lecturer in International Relations (Security) at City, University of London's Department of International Politics, Kandida gained a PhD in IR within Aberdeen's Interdisciplinary Approaches to Violence programme under the primary supervision of Professor Marysia Zalewski.
+Currently working as a Lecturer in International Relations (Security) at City, University of London's Department of International Politics, Kandida gained a PhD in IR within Aberdeen's Interdisciplinary Approaches to Violence programme under the joint supervision of Professor Marysia Zalewski (Gender Studies/IR), Dr Andrea Teti (Political Theory/IR), and Dr Andrew McKinnon (Sociology).
 Since then, Kandida’s research has advanced IR and Security Studies by interrogating how discourses, practices, and performances of violence, conflict, and (in)security work to (dis/re/)assemble and move bodies and how bodies may act in turn to (dis/re/)assemble regimes, structures, and logics of violence, conflict, and (in)security.

-Having worked collaboratively with PI Dr Natasha Danilova on the Carnegie funded ‘War Commemoration, Military Culture, and Identity Politics in Scotland’ project between 2016 and 2018, Kandida’s proposed solo-research project (Bringing Bodies Back: Repatriation, War Performance, and the Global War on Terror) is through to the 2019 British Academy Post-Doctoral Fellowship award’s second stage.
+Having worked collaboratively with PI Dr Natasha Danilova on the Carnegie funded ‘War Commemoration, Military Culture, and Identity Politics in Scotland’ project between 2016 and 2018, Kandida’s proposed solo-research project (Bringing Bodies Back: Repatriation, War Performance, and the Global War on Terror) is currently under consideration by the Leverhulme Trust for an Early Career Fellowship and through to the British Academy 2019 Post-Doctoral Fellowship award’s second stage where it stands a 1/2 chance of being awarded.

 - Associate Fellow, UK Higher Education Academy, 2014